 The LakeWatch program is made possible through the dedication of its volunteers.
-At Wabamun Lake, we would like to thank Stan Franklin and Neil Fleming for their dedication to LakeWatch.
-We would also like to thank Sarah Davis Cornet, Caleb Sinn, and Pat Heney, who were summer technicians in 2019.
-Executive Director Bradley Peter and Program Coordinator Caitlin Mader were instrumental in planning and organizing the field program.
-This report was prepared by Pat Heney, Bradley Peter, and Caleb Sinn.
+A special thanks to Randall Heil, Carman McNary, Neil Flemming, and Stan Franklin for their commitment to collecting data at Wabamun Lake.
+We would also like to thank Kyra Ford and Ryan Turner, who were summer technicians in 2020.
+Executive Director Bradley Peter and Program Manager Caleb Sinn were instrumental in planning and organizing the field program.
+This report was prepared by Caleb Sinn and Bradley Peter.